 - Inpatient bowel cleanout will be done to cleanse the colon prior to placement of the manometry catheter.

 - Your child will be admitted to the hospital the day before the catheter is placed for bowel cleanout.

 - See the bowel cleanout handout for more details.

 - A pediatric anesthesiologist will administer anesthesia, a gas that helps your child sleep during the test.

-- Your child will have an intravenous (IV) line to keep him / her hydrated.
+- Your child will have an intravenous (IV) line to keep them hydrated.

 - The doctor will place the tube that will be used for this test.
 The tube will go through the rectum and into the colon.
 The placement of this tube will be done using a colonoscope.
 A colonoscope is a hose-like tube with a light and camera at the end used to look at the colon.
 The colonoscope will then be taken out and the tube will be left inside the colon.
 It will extend from the colon, out through the rectum, and secured in place with tape to your child's inner thigh.